 For students in schools, the school nutrition staff is likely considering a variety of options for both service location and eating location.
 Serving meals out of the cafeteria may be easiest and allow for the most meal options, but some schools may need multiple distribution points to accommodate social distancing while serving meals within a reasonable time frame.
 These schools may consider grab-n-go meals from kiosks in hallways or other common areas, or direct delivery to classrooms.

-As of August 7, 2020, the nationwide waivers currently available to support operations through June 30, 2021 are:
+Additionally, the nationwide waivers currently available to support operations through June 30, 2021 are:

 - Non-Congregate Meal Service Waiver for the National School Lunch Program (NSLP), School Breakfast Program (SBP), and Child and Adult Care Food Program (CACFP)